seantanyurong/personal-website-2.0/content/goals/miniature-painting.md

 ---
-title: 'Goal: Win a Golden Demon - Miniature Painting'
+title: 'Project: Win a Golden Demon - Miniature Painting'
 description: 'In the future'
 ---